mohuk/koa2-ts-init/README.md

 ├── src                 # contains source files
 │   ├── conf            # wraps configurations files
-│   ├── controller      # contains all controllers in the application │   ├── middleware      # folder with all middlewares
+│   ├── controller      # contains all controllers in the application │   ├── custom-typings      # contains all controllers in the application │   ├── middleware      # folder with all middlewares
 │   ├── route           # wraps all the routes and exports a single composed middleware │   └── service         # contains all the service logic